Hyewon-Jeong20/Python-100days-project-/README.md

 Higher_Lower game project
-This project is about to compare the number of followers in internet.
+This project is about to compare the number of followers on the internet.

 [Higher-Lower Game.webm](https://user-images.githubusercontent.com/84688009/236652532-02e099f8-8ce3-416a-ae56-81d4fa0bef8e.webm)